What, how, and why: Safety observations and examples

 Supervisor: That makes sense.
 Also, I know that confined spaces are dangerous to enter because of ventilation issues, but I don’t know if those rules apply to tanks.
 How does that work?

-Employee: The tank has to be isolated after it’s empty, then once it’s checked by safety for proper ventilation, we get a permit like the ones used for hot work when maintenance has to do welding.
+Employee: The tank has to be isolated after it’s empty.
+Once safety checks it for proper ventilation, we get a permit.
 Basically, we check the atmosphere in the tank, and if it’s safe, I can go in while one of them is watching me.
 That makes sure we can get help if anything goes wrong, like if I passed out.
 (Employee speaking points towards a few of the other employees across the room).

 Supervisor: Okay, I see.
 Let me backtrack for just a second, could you explain a bit more about what isolation is?